 3D Printing (Additive Manufactured Tooling)

-3d printing is no longer a technology of the future.
-Manufacturers across the world are applying additive manufacturing for a variety of processes.
-One application that is closely related to Beckwood’s core product offerings is the 3d printing of press tooling.
+With 3D printing, manufacturers across the world are applying additive manufacturing for a variety of processes.
+One application that is closely related to Beckwood’s core product offerings is the 3D printing of press tooling.
 Use of additive-manufactured tooling can help expedite new part development and greatly reduce expenses.
 The combination of Beckwood Presses and 3D printed tooling is game changing for those manufacturers looking for a competitive edge.